kamangir/hubble/README.md

-# hubble
+# hubble 🔭

-Tools to access and process [Hubble Space Telescope imagery](https://registry.opendata.aws/hst/).
+`hubble` 🔭 is a set of tools to access and process [Hubble Space Telescope imagery](https://registry.opendata.aws/hst/) and other datasets on [AWS Open Data Registry](https://registry.opendata.aws/).

 ---